Providing Children's Emergency Dentistry When it Matters Most

 - Toothache - As you likely know, a toothache can range in pain from mild to severe.
-It can be very difficult to tell whether a child's pain is minimal or severe, so you should consider every complaint an emergency to avoid more serious problems.
+It can be very difficult to tell whether a child's pain is minimal or severe, so you should consider every complaint an emergency to avoid more serious problems and the need for dental extraction.
 You can apply a topical numbing gel to your child's teeth and give him or her an oral pain medication while you are on the way to the dentist.

 - Chipped Tooth - A broken or chipped tooth can cause problems if it is swallowed or inhaled.
 It may also cut the soft tissues within your child's mouth.
 Remove any chipped pieces, and apply an ice pack to your child's face to help reduce any swelling on your way to our office.
 You can give your child medication for pain if necessary.